-Military service members returning home from war and looking to transition into an advanced professional career can benefit greatly from PhD scholarships for veterans.
+Military service members returning home from war and looking to transition into an advanced professional career can benefit greatly from graduate school scholarships for veterans, particularly PhD scholarships.

 According to the U.S. Census, there are 21.8 million veterans living across the United States.
 Organizations have formed many scholarships to say “thank you” to brave men and women who risked their lives for our freedom.